OpenMatchmaking/documentation/docs/protocol.md

 - `microservice_name` - A unique microservice name which is used for understanding which service should process this request.
 - `request_url` - The original URL as a string which is used to identify a resource.
 - `permissions` - A list of permissions to resources splitted with the comma.
 Each permission must be specified in `{microservice}.{resource}.{action}` format.
-- `request_source` - Specifies the source from which request was coming.
-Represented as the value of the `RequestSource` enum with the following values:
-  - `client` (or `0`) - Request comes from outside of Open Matchmaking platform.
-This value is set by reverse proxy, per each request from the client by default.
-  - `internal` (or `1`) - Request comes from an internal microservice of Open Matchmaking platform.
-Must be set by internal microservice-sender by default.
 - `user_id` - A unique UUID identifier, generated and stored in Auth / Auth microservice per each user.

 Default RabbitMQ headers: